-The breeding and use of genetically altered animals has rapidly increased over the last 20 years and GA animals are now used in almost 70 percent of all scientific procedures in the UK.
+The breeding and use of genetically altered animals has rapidly increased over the last 20 years and GA animals are now used in almost 70% of all scientific procedures in the UK.

-- to study how the bodies of humans and animals develop and function, and in particular the role of specific genes
+- To study how the bodies of humans and animals develop and function, and in particular the role of specific genes

-- to study human and animal diseases, such as cancer or muscular dystrophy
+- To study human and animal diseases, such as cancer or muscular dystrophy

-- in the safety testing of some chemicals and medicines.
+- In the safety testing of some chemicals and medicines.

 Some farm animals, such as chickens, goats, cows and pigs, have also been genetically altered:

-- to produce substances such as antibiotics in their eggs, or milk, which may then be used in medical treatments
+- To produce substances such as antibiotics in their eggs or milk, which may then be used in medical treatments

-- to improve the nutritional value of their meat
+- To improve the nutritional value of their meat

 However, the outcomes are often unpredictable and the procedures cause suffering and waste animals' lives.
 This is true even for newer 'gene editing' techniques (such as 'CRISPR'), which are claimed to be 'more precise'.

-We're concerned for three main reasons:
+We're concerned about GA animals for three main reasons:

-- Genetic manipulation has the potential to cause suffering not only to the GA animals themselves, but also to the animals used in their production.
+- Genetic manipulation has the potential to cause suffering - not only to the GA animals themselves, but also to the animals used in their production.

 There are also well-founded public concerns about 'naturalness' and interfering with the integrity of the animals.
 These concerns should be properly explored and given due respect.
-We believe that gene editing animals for all applied purposes, such as farming, should stop until the risks to animals have been fully assessed, and the public has been properly informed and consulted.
+We believe that gene editing animals should stop for all applied purposes, such as farming, until the risks to animals have been fully assessed and the public has been properly informed and consulted.

-What we are doing
+What we're doing

-- avoiding or minimising any pain, suffering, distress and lasting harm, and improving welfare
+- Avoiding or minimising any pain, suffering, distress and lasting harm, and improving welfare

-- minimising the number of GA animals bred for use in research
+- Minimising the number of GA animals bred for use in research